matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 - By setter
 - By constructor

+### Concrete classes vs interfaces

-- DI can be done with classes or interfaces
+- DI can be done with concrete classes or interfaces
+- Generally DI with Concrete classes should be avoided
 - DI via Interfaces is preferred
+    - Allows runtime to decide implementation to inject
     - Follows interface segregation principle of SOLID
     - Code more testable